ozimmortal/commits/README.md

  -- I'm going to personally see to it that Taylor Swift gets her masters back.
 Scooter is a close family friend  Thu Jan  9 14:00:25 2025

  -- Two years ago we had 50 million people subscribed to music streaming services around the world.
 Today we have 400 million.
 Thu Jan  9 15:00:24 2025

+ -- We're going to move the entire music industry into the 21st Century  Thu Jan  9 16:00:30 2025